 The issue of irresponsible waste management, disposal or recycling of these items is becoming more and more of a pressing issue.

 In this section of the blog, we will cover some of the easy solutions for Australian businesses for recycling glass bottles, drinks containers and cans.
-We will also look at recent legislation changes in the UK, where they plan to introduce a container deposit scheme to incentivise recycling of drinks containers.
+We will also look at recent legislation changes in the UK, where they plan to introduce a container deposit scheme to incentivise the recycling of drinks containers.
 See our blog on why the Aussie waste management industry is in crisis in 2018.

-Easiest solution for recycling glass bottles and other drinks containers
+The easiest solution for recycling glass bottles and other drinks containers

 Please see a short video we produced on what should and what should not go in a commingled recycling bin (mixed recycling) below: